tipsi/tipsi-stripe/website/docs-md/createsourcewithparamsparams.md

 sidebar_label: .createSourceWithParams()
 ---

 Creates source object based on params.
-Sources are used to create payments for a variety of [payment methods](https://stripe.com/docs/sources)
+Sources are used to create payments for a variety of [payment methods](https://stripe.com/docs/sources).

-_NOTE_: For sources that require redirecting your customer to authorize the payment, you need to specify a return URL when you create the source.
+**_NOTE_**: For sources that require redirecting your customer to authorize the payment, you need to specify a return URL when you create the source.
 This allows your customer to be redirected back to your app after they have authorized the payment.
 For this return URL, you can either use a custom URL scheme or a universal link supported by your app.

-##### iOS
+### iOS

 For more information on registering and handling URLs in your app, refer to the Apple documentation: